ToniWonKanobi/theoveranalyzed.net/posts/2015/7/1/apple-music-logo.md

 	</a>
 </figure>

-Coles also [noted](http://fontsinuse.com/uses/9788/apple-watch-os-watchos) the use of SF Compact in Apple Watch:
+Coles also [noted][fontsinuse] the use of SF Compact in Apple Watch:
 >San Francisco Compact was designed specifically for the Apple Watch.
 In the same genre as Neue Helvetica, which has long been Apple’s choice for system fonts, this typeface has larger apertures, flatter sides, and looser spacing, making for a more legible experience overall, especially for the small, glanceable type on a watch display.

 <figure>